sunilabrahamindia/sunilabraham/media/sunil-abraham-the-online-warrior-mint.md

 created: 2026-02-18
 ---

-**Sunil Abraham \| The Online Warrior** is a *Mint* profile written by Anirban Sen and published on 9 August 2014.
+**Sunil Abraham \| The Online Warrior** is a *Mint* article written by Anirban Sen and published on 9 August 2014.
 The piece follows Abraham through his work at the Centre for Internet and Society (CIS), situating him within India's evolving debates on digital privacy, free speech, open-source software, and Internet governance.

 ## Contents